 The new GED test requires students to sign up at GED.com and take and pass official practice tests ("GED Ready") before taking the official test.
 We have a FREE official practice test for Adult Education students, so don't pay the $6 for the online "GED Ready" test- check with us first!
 Students can take and pass one area at a time.
 For example: a student can study math, take and pass the math "GED Ready" test, and then take the official GED Math test before moving onto science and the other subjects.

 Once a student has passed the GED Ready test, they may sign up for the official GED test.
 The official test must be taken in person at an authorized center- it is not an "online" test- it is "computer-based".
 The Fort Smith Adult Education Center is an authorized Pearson Vue Testing Center, and we offer official GED testing here.
 The Arkansas Department of Career Education is charging $16 for the official tests, instead of the full $120.
-However, we are offering offer "vouchers" to cover the costs to students who qualify.
 Remember- the Fort Smith Adult Education Center is here to provide instruction and testing for our students to prepare them for college and careers.
 We are ready to help you pass the new GED.
-AND IT IS STILL FREE!
+AND CLASSES ARE STILL FREE!